Last Updated: 19 August 2021

 Data Protection Legislation

-Any reference to GSA in this statement includes Global Student Accommodation Group Limited and all other companies within the GSA group of companies.
+Any reference to GSA in this policy includes GSA International Limited and its subsidiary companies.

 GSA is registered with the Information Commissioner’s Office in the United Kingdom.

 GSA limits the personal data it collects to the personal data required to provide the services you have requested.
 You may provide that information to us via our website enquiry form, over the telephone, via email, in person or through an application form.
 The types of personal data we collect may include, for example:

 - Employer(s) details (if applicable)

 Under no circumstances will GSA collect special categories of personal data, such as information concerning your health, which are known as sensitive personal data.